Prostitution in ancient Greece: Pornai

+coyness or nonsense, nor has she snatched [it].

-But straight away, as you wish, in whatever way you wish.
+But immediately, as you wish and whatever way you wish.

-You come out.
-Tell her to go to hell.
-She is a stranger to you.
+You went out; tell her to wail, she is a stranger to you.

 As Philemon highlights, the Solonian brothels provided a service accessible to all, regardless of income.
 (One obolus is one sixth of one drachma, the daily salary of a public servant at the end of the 5th century BC.
 By the middle of the 4th century BC, this salary was up to a drachma and a half.)
 In the same light, Solon used taxes he levied on brothels to build a temple to Aphrodite Pandemos (literally "Aphrodite of all the people").

-In regards to price, there are numerous allusions to the price of one obolus for a cheap prostitute; no doubt for basic acts.
-It is difficult to assess whether this was the actual price or a proverbial amount designating a "good deal".
+In regards to price, there are numerous allusions to the price of one obolus for a cheap prostitute in fifth- and fourth-century Athens.
+It is difficult to assess whether this was the actual price or a proverbially low amount.